FedEx Address Book

 Years of friction.
 One clean tool.

 FedEx’s address book is one of the most-used tools in their shipping ecosystem, relied on by enterprise shippers managing thousands of contacts.
 It hadn’t been redesigned in years and the problems had compounded.
-I led the usability research that surfaced what was actually broken — and the redesign that followed.

 The legacy address book had known usability issues, but no one had a clear picture of how they connected or which users were most affected.
 Before designing a solution, we had to understand the real scope of the problem.